w62/nvim/README.md

 # My neovim configuration

+Everything should be sitting in $HOME/.config/ neovim 0.6 or later is required.

 It is based on [Christian Chiarulli's](https://twitter.com/chrisatmachine) [Neovim from Scratch](https://www.youtube.com/playlist?list=PLhoH5vyxr6Qq41NFL4GvhFp-WLd5xzIzZ)

 Initially I am setting up my neovim for learning Rust.
 But as I moved on, I am picking up some sorts of lua as well.
 Then moving on to writing with neovim.